 - Cope, N. and Wilkinson, S. (2009) An interactive touch based digital Visualisation of Henry VIII’s Tonlet armour based on laser scan data.
 Held at Royal Armouries, Tower of London.

 - Behringer, R., King, R., Smith, A., Matu, J., King, A., Taylor, B. and Parivesh, P. (2013) The Virtual Runner Learning Game.
 Interaction Design and Architecture(s), 19, pp. 105-114.

 Case Study: Kirkgate Market 3D Digital Platform for Online Shopping

 Funded by Innovate UK, this project developed an innovative interactive 3D digital platform of food traders at Leeds’ historic Kirkgate Market, giving online shoppers the opportunity to take an immersive tour of the stalls, ‘visiting’ traders to see their wares.

-Available online or as an app, the software, which was featured on the Yorkshire Post and the BBC, uses an eCommerce engine, allowing users to carry out a list-based search for products and then buy produce from several traders but make only one payment.
+Available online or as an app, the software, which was featured in the Yorkshire Post and on the BBC, uses an eCommerce engine, allowing users to carry out a list-based search for products and then buy produce from several traders but make only one payment.

 The technical challenges involved imaging the architecture of Kirkgate Market to capture realistic images of the food traders and their products.
 The system used the underlying geometry of the market, along with research and development in a gaming engine used for developing video games, to generate the visual interface.